CageCode/World-Food-Ecosystems/practical3/Rstudio.md

 <br />

+If you get the same plot, well done!
-### If this works, let's do the final challenge of the day: repeat the above exercise, but now using the elevation data.
+Let's warm up our own coding skills: repeat the above exercise, but now using the elevation data that you have gathered yourself.

 To start you on the right path, you can use the code below as a starting point.
-A *'?'* means you'll have to fill in the blank based on what you have learned above (so in analogy to the ndvi exercise) .
+A *'?'* means you'll have to fill in the blank based on what you have learned above (so in analogy to the NDVI exercise) .

 ```r